SNAP-NCSNAP-NC

 SNAP-NC is a nonprofit organization providing discounted spay-neuter services to North Carolina residents.
 Our Mission is to address Pet Overpopulation in our State by offering high quality, low cost spay-neuter surgeries for pets belonging to North Carolina families in need.

 Families need not meet income qualifications in order to use the services of SNAP-NC.
-We do not turn anyone away.

 SNAP-NC operates a fleet of mobile veterinary surgery clinics, staffed by fully licensed and accredited veterinarians and their team, use the most modern techniques, anesthesia, and equipment to ensure the safety of your pets and provide them with the level of care they deserve.

 The SNAP-NC program was one of the first of its kind in the United States.
-The program has handled over 62,270 pets since its inception.
+The program has handled over 210,000 pets since its inception.
 This has made a direct and immediate impact, by reducing the number of unwanted animals in the area shelters.
 Besides improving the quality of life for our best friends, this saves money for the community as a whole.

 The lifesaving and life-enhancing work of SNAP-NC is funded through the fees charged for our services as well as grants and donations from various sources.